szyfrowac/4-Bit-ALU/README.md

   git clone [ALU](https://github.com/szyfrowac/4-Bit-ALU/)
 ```

-2. Open the project in a Verilog/VHDL simulator (like ModelSim, Vivado, or an online tool like EDA Playground).
+2. Open the project in a Verilog simulator (like ModelSim, Vivado, or an online tool like EDA Playground).
 3. Compile the source files (alu.v, testbench.v).
 4. Run the simulation using the provided testbench file (testbench.v).
-5. Observe the waveform to verify that the output Y and flags (CarryOut, Zero) are correct for all opcode combinations.
+5. Observe the waveform to verify that the output Y and flags (CarryOut) are correct for all opcode combinations.

 ## 🧑‍💻 Author
 Bala Phanikar Challa - [szyfrowac](https://github.com/szyfrowac/)